shubhamborke7778/Technical-Paper/Technical Paper.md

 ### Web Cache
 <hr>

-Web-cache is one of the best successful solutions for improving the performance of Web-based systems.
+Web-cache is one of the best successful solutions for improving the performance of web-based systems.
 In the concept of caching, the repeated objects are kept in a position closer to the client machine or proxy servers.
-Those, Web caching reduces extra timeout taken by Websites.
+Those, web caching reduces extra timeout taken by websites.

-There are three types of fundamentals in Web-caching to store cache.
+There are three types of fundamentals in web-caching to store cache.
 1. Browser cache
 2. Proxy server cache
 3. Original server cache